wistia/wistia-open-docs/_posts/bandwidth.md

 the month, but you can always check on your usage inside your account.
 Just make sure you're logged in as the **Account Owner**.

 Head into Account Settings, and select *Usage* from the sidebar.
-There (coincidentally) you'll see your bandwidth usage over the course of the month.
-(Get out of town!)
+There you'll see your bandwidth usage over the course of the month.
 You'll also see when it's slated to reset, and if you're likely to go over.

 Here you can check out the last three months of bandwidth--and decide if moving up a tier is the right choice.
 More on that in [a minute]().